-The offerings described in this section are given on a non-credit basis and may be scheduled as a class in your regular school day.
-These activities are designed to broaden and enlarge the curriculum by adding topics of current or special interest to students in today's society.
+The offerings described in this section are given on a non-credit basis and may be scheduled as a class on your regular school day.
+These activities are designed to broaden and enlarge the curriculum by adding topics of current or special interest to students today.
 If you find an activity in which you would like to participate, please enroll.
 Keep in mind that these non-credit electives are for your enjoyment and participation.
 If you do not plan to participate, you should not enroll.
 Activities can be successful only if members are active participants.